MPuersten/AWS-Bootcamp-Cruddur/README.md

 ## Project Status

-Since the project runs on AWS with multiple services the backend of the project has been wound down.
+Since the project runs on AWS with multiple services the project has been wound down.

-The frontend remains up and active - feel free to check it out!
+Feel free to check out the project by hosting it locally in Gitpod - it's set up to seamlessly run the stack after opening.

 [Cruddur (Mitchell Puersten)](https://cruddurmitchpuersten.ca/)